johnfawole/courses/eth-101/lesson-eth-2.md

 - MetaMask: https://faucet.metamask.io
 - Chainlink: https://faucets.chain.link/rinkeby
 - You can ask us in the discord if you run out of fake Ether.

+### Step 4: Share Your Success
+Congrats🎉 Share with us your public wallet address [#general](https://discord.gg/UQayXxzazc) channel in our discord so we can celebrate along with you or feel free to tweet about it and tag us at [@cadenadev.](https://twitter.com/cadenadev)

 **Solidity**